tom9099/NLog/README.md

 # NLog

-NLog, a Qt based remote logger.
-Released under MIT license.
+A Qt based remote logger.
+Released under the MIT license.
 That's about it.